ArrayBolt3/kforge/README.md

 6. Once the VM is up and running, log in open a terminal inside the VM and run `sudo apt update && sudo apt -y full-upgrade`.
 7. Finally, run `kdesrc-build <kdecomponent>`, replacing `<kdecomponent>` with the name of the KDE component you want to start work on.
 This will update the source code for this KDE component and rebuild it, preparing it for use.

 That's it!
 You're now ready to begin development.
-Should you need to log in for some reason (for instance, switching to a TYY), the password is a single lowercase "z".
+Should you need to log in for some reason (for instance, switching to a TTY), the password is a single lowercase "z".

 ### Using the KForge Installer